alejandroulate/alejandroulate/README.md

 ![Quote](https://github-readme-quotes.herokuapp.com/quote)

-Coding might be hard, but as the saying goes: "A smooth sea never made a skillfull sailor".
+Coding can become hard at times, but as the saying goes: "A smooth sea never made a skillfull sailor".
 Then I guess that makes this my sailing journal ⚓.

 ## 🤝 Connect with me
 <a href="https://www.linkedin.com/in/alejandro-ulate-arce-602a19249/"><img align="left" src="https://raw.githubusercontent.com/alejandroulate/alejandroulate/main/images/linkedin.png" alt="icon\LinkedIn" width="21px" /></a>